stonepros/stone/doc/rados/operations/health-checks.rst

 This is normal and unavoidable but excessive fragmentation will cause slowdown.
 To inspect BlueStore fragmentation one can do::

-  ceph daemon osd.123 bluestore allocator score block
+  stone daemon osd.123 bluestore allocator score block

 Score is given in [0-1] range.
 [0.0 ..
 0.4] tiny fragmentation